Enhanced surveillance framework for Greece

 Upon completion of all prior actions for the second review by Greece, the European Commission, in liaison with the European Central Bank (ECB) and in consultation with the European Stability Mechanism (ESM), prepared a positive assessment of the programme implementation.
 The Eurogroup on 15 June 2017 welcomed the fulfillment of the agreed prior actions paving the way for the successful completion of the second review.
 On 30 June 2017, the Council adopted the updated Council Implementing Decision.
-The supplemental Memorandum of Understanding (SMoU) was approved by the ESM Board of Governors and signed by Greece and the European Commission on 5 July 2017.
+The supplemental Memorandum of Understanding (SMoU) was approved by the ESM Board of Governors and signed by Greece and the European Commission, acting on behalf of the ESM, on 5 July 2017.

 The SMoU lays down the agreement on policy conditionality reached between Greece and the European institutions with technical details contained in the supporting draft Technical Memorandum of Understanding (TMU).
 The SMoU updates the policy conditions set out in the MoU of August 2015 and amended at the end of the first review in June 2016 to reflect the progress achieved in programme implementation.

 Following the Eurogroup statement of 25 May 2016, a positive assessment of the programme implementation by the European Commission and European Central Bank (ECB) and the approval of the European Stability Mechanism (ESM), Greece and the European Commission signed a supplemental memorandum of understanding (SMoU) on 16 June 2016.
 The SMoU updates the policy conditions set out in the MoU of August 2015 to reflect the progress achieved in programme implementation.